AndersDeath/diary2/000-current.md

 # 01 Juli - Montag - Paris - 648 Tag der Einwanderung - Cool Rainy

 Today I was working in the first part of the days and was walking alone in the second one.
-Alina and Ksusha went to
+Alina and Ksusha went to Disnay land without me.
+I am